How Do You Write 80 As A Decimal

 5. Why do some calculators display “80.” after a calculation?

 Many calculators show the decimal point to signal that the result is a floating‑point number, even if the fractional part is zero.
-Pressing the “=” key again often adds a trailing zero (80.0) to clarify the format That alone is useful..
+Pressing the “=” key again often adds a trailing zero (80.0) to clarify the format Easy to understand, harder to ignore..

 Extending the Concept: Converting Other Whole Numbers